Steve Perryman: International career

 After 17 matches for England U23, Perryman made a solitary appearance for England, appearing as a 70th-minute substitute against Iceland on 2 June 1982.
 The game was originally an England B fixture but was subsequently upgraded to full international status meaning Perryman was awarded his cap.

 Personal life

 Perryman has been married twice, with four children.
 He is close friends with Ossie Ardiles.
 He lives in Kington St Michael.
-Perryman is a Labour Party supporter.
+Perryman has previously said he is a Labour Party supporter.

 He was appointed Member of the Order of the British Empire (MBE) in the 1986 Birthday Honours, "for services to association football".